timerstime/SDG4DA/README.md

-# Reinforced Data Selection for Domain Adaptation
+# Reinforced Training Data Selection for Domain Adaptation

-This is the source code for ACL 2019 paper "Reinforced Data Selection for Domain Adaptation".
+This is the source code for ACL 2019 paper "Reinforced Training Data Selection for Domain Adaptation".

 The readers are welcome to star/fork this repository and use it to train your own model, reproduce our experiment, and follow our future work.
 Please kindly cite our paper: